 Insulated drink bottle

 In such warm weather and with so much physical activity (e.g., swimming, hiking), your body will need regular hydration.
-Even though you can find reasonably priced bottled water almost everywhere, a thermos will keep your beverages cool throughout the day.
+Even though you can find reasonably priced bottled water almost everywhere, a thermos will keep your beverages cool throughout each day of your Mauritius holidays.

 Motion sickness tablets

 You don’t have to be on a long journey to get motion sickness; those who are familiar with the unpleasant sensation know what we are talking about.
 If the thought of being on a boat makes you nauseous or gives you a cold sweat, pack a couple of motion sickness tablets.
 Mauritius offers some lovely boat tours, which are 100% worth taking.
 Why let motion sickness stop you from a once-in-a-lifetime experience in the Indian Ocean when the solution can lie in your bag?

 Mosquitos make themselves at home in tropical climates, and there’s no doubt that these tiny creatures are capable of ruining a romantic alfresco dinner or a whole night’s sleep.
 To avoid unpleasant situations such as uncontrollable itchiness and inflamation, we advise you to cover yourself with light layers whenever possible, and bring along a mosquito repellent.
 If you are into natural remedies, we have tried the mix of cloves, surgical spirit, and essential oil, and it worked just fine!
 In any case, even if you get bitten at some point, don’t panic as Mauritius is a malaria-free destination.